jhudel26/Eru-Internet-Speed-Test/DEPLOYMENT.md

 - Render.com account (free tier available)
 - Git installed on your computer

+## Important: Package Setup

+This project uses a simple Node.js server (`server.js`) with **no external runtime dependencies** - only devDependencies for development.
+This makes deployment simpler and faster.

+The server uses only Node.js built-in modules (http, fs, path), so no `npm install` is needed for production, but Render will still run it for consistency.

 ## Step-by-Step Deployment

 ### 1. Prepare Your Code